ssi-dk/diseasy/README.md

 # The power of ensembles
 Ensemble models of disease spread typically outperforms individual models in terms of robust and accurate forecasts.
-With "dieasy", ensemble models are leveraged to support evidence-based decision-making and pandemic preparedness.
+With "diseasy", ensemble models are leveraged to support evidence-based decision-making and pandemic preparedness.